Gulshid/Chat-App/README.md

-# Chat-App
+# Flutter_practise
-This is Real time chat App using flutter developement and firebase integration
+This Repo is about of Flutter Dvelopement practise